Having an emergency savings account is critical for maintaining your financial well-being.

 Where should I put this money?

 When starting your emergency savings, your first question might be “Where should I put this money?”
 While hiding cash somewhere around the house won’t necessarily fail you, you might do better to put it in a secure savings account that is separate from the main place you store cash (such as your checking account).
 This way, the money can earn interest, and you’ll be less tempted to use it for non-emergency expenses.
-A good rule of thumb is to treat your emergency savings account like a bill, contributing a realistic sum into it every month.
+A good rule of thumb is to treat your emergency savings account like a bill, contributing a realistic sum to it every month.
 Over time, you’ll find that your emergency savings have grown into a comfortable fund that can help you weather some serious financial storms.

 What about a Traditional IRA?